WienerTakesAll/WienerTakesAll/README.md

 ## Load Warning

 On a Windows machine, the physics may take a couple minutes to load after starting the game from the menu.
-There will only be a black screen, please be patient.y
+There will only be a black screen, please be patient.

 ## Compiling